 What about games that are played on fields off-site?

-When we can not accommodate all games to be played at Peoria Sports Complex, we have used both Camelback Ranch, Spring Training home of the Chicago White Sox and Maryvale Baseball Park, Spring Training home of the Milwaukee Brewers.
+When we can not accommodate all games to be played at Peoria Sports Complex, we use Surprise Stadium, Spring Training home of KC Royals and Texas Rangers, Camelback Ranch, Spring Training home of the Chicago White Sox and Maryvale Baseball Park, Spring Training home of the Milwaukee Brewers.
 They are beautiful fields if you get the opportunity to play there, it’s great.
 They do have different rules than Peoria.
-They do not allow dogs, even on leashes.
-They do not allow bikes, or skateboards or rollerblades.
+Some do not allow dogs, even on leashes.
+Some do not allow bikes, or skateboards or rollerblades.
 These fields are not used for every event, and are used on an “as needed” basis.